Maybe I’m clever, or maybe I’m just lazy.

 People sometimes prefer to read it like this because it’s showing action through a back-and-forth dialogue.
 Kind of like what you would read in a novel when two characters are talking.

-On one occasion, a client asked Fidelis if he believed in his product enough to sit in it and drive while he was shot at.
-He quickly agreed to do it.
-Luckily, his armored trucks worked.
+On one occasion, a client asked Fidelis if he believed in his product enough to sit in it and drive while he was being shot at.

 Maybe it’s the answer to a question about how a 30-day refund works.
 You might try a whacky approach, like this: